Coronavirus Deaths Spike Abroad As New York City Becomes U.S. Virus Epicenter

 In an attempt to enforce social distancing amid the lack of testing, New York, California and Illinois governors all announced statewide "stay at home" or similar orders to slow the spread of the virus.

-New York Gov. Andrew Cuomo has ordered all non-essential businesses in the state to close by 8 p.m.
+New York Gov. Andrew Cuomo has ordered all nonessential businesses in the state to close by 8 p.m.
 Sunday, NPR's Hansi Lo Wang reports.
 Essential businesses that will remain open include grocery stores, pharmacies and public transit.

 Today I signed an Executive Order directing ALL non-essential business statewide to close in-office functions effective on Sunday at 8PM.— Andrew Cuomo (@NYGovCuomo) March 20, 2020